murphytimothyl/Slick-and-JRuby/README.md

 This is a JRuby rewrite of TheNewBoston's [Java Game Development with Slick](https://www.youtube.com/watch?v=AXNDBQfCd08) tutorials.
+I included his resources, because I made a few slight changes to them just for better visibility.